About & FAQ

 • Describe complex tax scenarios (eg, questions related to business income)

-The more complex your question is, the less likely you are to receive a relevant response.
+The more complex your question is, the less likely the response will be useful.

 Ultimately, you are using TaxGPT at your own risk.

-Questions and responses are saved by Typebot and are used to improve the service, but they are anonymous and cannot be tied back to you in any way.
+Questions and responses are logged to improve the service, but they are anonymous and cannot be tied back to you in any way.
 Submissions that include personal data will be deleted.

 About

-TaxGPT is an AI tax chatbot who helps Canadians find free tax-filing options, and answers general questions about taxes.
-TaxGPT is under active development, so the question flow or the specific wording may change between releases.
+TaxGPT is an AI tax chatbot who helps Canadians answer general questions about taxes.
+TaxGPT is under active development, so the design or behaviour may change between releases.

-TaxGPT is not sponsored by any company, it’s a 100% free service with no affiliations.
+TaxGPT is not sponsored by any company, it’s a 100% free service.

 TaxGPT is also not a Government of Canada service.
-You can chat with Charlie the Chatbot on the Canada Revenue Agency’s website (bottom right), but he doesn’t know your basic personal amount for 2022 and he’s not very good with emojis.
+You can chat with Charlie the Chatbot on the Canada Revenue Agency’s website (bottom right) — apparently, he answered over a million questions last year.

 The Canadian maple leaf mascot is Tyler Benning’s.